 We evaluated the performance of two of the most promising emerging video coding technologies currently being developed and compared them with HEVC.
 We tested the royalty-free AV1 specification developed by the Alliance for Open Media (AOMedia) of which BBC R&D became a member in 2016.
 AV1 was built using Google’s VP9 specification as a base and similarly to VP9, AV1 follows the typical hybrid block-based approach also used in the standards from the MPEG/ITU family, like HEVC.
 The complete first version of the AV1 specification is expected to be finalised by the end of June 2018.

-Full results of the performance tests discussed in this post - including details about the test conditions, sequence specific video compression performance and complexity evaluations will be published in our IBC 2018 paper entitled “An overview of recent video coding developments in MPEG and AOMedia”
+Full results of the performance tests discussed in this post - including details about the test conditions, sequence specific video compression performance and complexity evaluations have been published in our IBC 2018 paper entitled “An overview of recent video coding developments in MPEG and AOMedia”

 We also tested the latest video coding technologies being proposed within the Joint Video Exploration Team (JVET), a joint MPEG and ITU group created to explore new tools with video coding capabilities beyond HEVC.
 The reference software used in the exploration phase of JVET, called Joint Exploration Model (JEM), was used in our performance tests.
 This software was leveraged as the base for the JVET work on the development of a new video coding standard that will succeed to HEVC, to be known as Versatile Video Coding (VVC).
 Even though JEM was created as an exploration software model, many of its tools are likely to be included in the final version of the VVC specification, expected to be completed by the end of 2020.